w3c/encrypted-media/key-rotation.md

 ## Single Session Mode

 There are CDM implementations which manage the root key and embedded keys in the same session.
 In this case, as part of `generateRequest()`, the CDM will close a child session with a new [MediaKeySessionClosedReason](https://www.w3.org/TR/encrypted-media-2/#dom-mediakeysessionclosedreason) enum value: “parent-merged”, and merge it into the parent session.

+> [!NOTE]
+> "Single Session Mode" is provided solely for backward compatibility with legacy CDMs.
+Use of this mode is discouraged.
+Key Systems SHOULD support the management of root keys and embedded keys in separate sessions.

 <img src="key_rotation_3.png" width="500em">